Sodium and Its Role in Your Diet

 Sodium is actually a very important nutrient for the human body.
 Without it, we literally could not function.
 In a nutshell, your body uses it to maintain blood pressure and fluid balance as well as contract muscles and send nerve impulses.

 How does my body get it?

 Sodium is in fact naturally present in many foods.
-For example, did you know beets, milk and celery naturally contain it?
+For example, did you know beets, milk, and celery naturally contain it?
 Even your drinking water can contain some.
 That said, we receive the majority from salt.
-(Remember, sodium and salt are not the same thing.
+(Remember, sodium and salt are not the same things.
 Salt actually contains sodium—if we go back to the days of high school Chemistry, we know that salt contains both Sodium (40% by weight) and Chloride (60% by weight).)
-In addition to table salt, we run into more in our processed foods, such as bacon, lunch meats, frozen dinners and canned foods.
+In addition to table salt, we run into more in our processed foods, such as bacon, lunch meats, frozen dinners, and canned foods.

 What happens when I have too much in my diet?

 Sodium has been linked to increased blood pressure.
 According to the American Heart Association, when there’s excess sodium in your bloodstream, it pulls water into your blood vessels.
 With that increased volume of blood flowing through your body, your blood pressure increases, “It’s like turning up the water supply to a garden hose — the pressure in the hose increases as more water is blasted through it.”
 The risk of this excess fluid in your blood vessels is that it can do damage to the blood vessel walls and accelerate the build-up of plaque; like a pipe that has a bunch of gunky build-up, the plaque begins to slow down the flow of blood and your heart has to work even harder to circulate your blood.